isu-digital/digital-collections-template/README.md

 (Somsanith-ISU on 10/31/2024)

+Removed Locations because there's only one (mrcummings 12/16/2024)

 # CollectionBuilder-CSV

 CollectionBuilder-CSV is a robust and flexible "stand alone" template for creating digital collection and exhibit websites using Jekyll and a metadata CSV.